hansroh/skitai/README.rst

 - It can be handled as synchronous task explicitly
 - It is eventually synchronous within current thread (optionally it can be fully asynchronous)
 - It is not a framework nor a library.
 It is a Skitai native object has specified purpose and usage
+- It has no differences with synchronous code base, just if you have to consider the most efficient point to call for waiting results

 Skitai provides some services related with corequests: